ministryofjustice/cloud-platform-terraform-sqs/README.md

 You should use your namespace variables to populate these.
 See the [Usage](#usage) section for more information.

+## Team name caveat

+This module utilises your environemnt `team_name` variable in the naming of your SQS topic, in the format `cloud-platform-<var.team_name>-<var.environment_name><ar.sqs_name>`.
+This historically introduced an issue whereby a team name change would result in Terraform forcefully replacing the SQS topic.
+To get around this issue, a [lifecycle](https://developer.hashicorp.com/terraform/language/meta-arguments/lifecycle) `ignore_changes` block has been introduced, so that team name changes can be made without causing this issue.

+However, its important to note that if you do change the team name in your environment variables, it will not be reflected in the SQS topic name.
+If you want to update the name, you will need to look at deleting and recreating your SQS topic(s).

 ## Reading Material

 - [Cloud Platform user guide](https://user-guide.cloud-platform.service.justice.gov.uk/#cloud-platform-user-guide)
 - [Amazon Simple Queue Service (SQS) developer guide](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html)